-Partners: Send out some questions to the CCs before the workshop in order to make the policymakers start thinking (e.g. existing concepts, involved persons).
+Partners: Send out some questions to the CCs before the workshop in order to make the policy makers start thinking (e.g. existing concepts, involved persons).

 CCs: Answer and send back the questions to the partners.
-They might also
+They might also need to ask for some information in their departments.

-FCs: Prepare one good example to explain the benefits of the crosssectoral energy planning and one for financing the energy transition.
+FCs: Prepare one good example to explain the benefits of the cross-sectoral energy planning and one for financing the energy transition.